LaunchCodeEducation/lchs/src/chapters/more-flask/better-ux.rst

 On the other hand, a good UI may lead to an excellent, average, or poor UX.
 For example, the `Netflix <https://www.netflix.com/>`__ streaming service includes an autoplay feature.
 When users hover over a title in a list of movies, after a moment a trailer starts to play.
-Some users like this feature, but others find it incredibly annoying.
-Users who *just want to read the description* of the movie find the preview distracting, especially if they want to avoid making noise in school or at work.
+Some people like this feature, but others find it incredibly annoying.
+Users who just want to read the description for a movie might find the preview distracting (or too noisy if they're in school or at work).

 .. admonition:: Try It!